Nursing Narrative Note Template

 How do you write a good nursing note?

-There’s no one right way to write a good nursing note, however, you should keep a couple of tips in mind.
+There's no right way to write a good nursing note for a patient's progress.
+However, you should keep some tips in mind.
 Firstly, keep them concise.
-Because you’re writing a narrative note, this doesn’t mean that you can write an entire essay about a patient.
-Sure your note may be more comprehensive than a SOAP, but it still needs to be succinct for clarity.
-It’s also recommended that you avoid abbreviations to minimize any confusion and that you double-check all medical terms are correctly applied and spelled.
-It can be very easy to get things wrong when writing notes in the midst of a busy session, so always take the time to review!
+Because you're writing a narrative note, this doesn't mean that you can write an entire essay about a patient.
+Your note may be more comprehensive than a SOAP, but it must be succinct for clarity.
+Avoiding abbreviations to minimize confusion and double-checking that all medical terms are correctly applied and spelled are also recommended.
+It can be easy to get things wrong when writing notes amid a busy session, so always take the time to review!

 Will my patients see this note?

-Yes, it’s likely that your patient will view this note, so it’s important to always take an objective stance, and avoid biased or judgmental comments.
-All statements should be medically-based, and be supported with relevant evidence.
-This is standard practice and should be carried out regardless of whether your patient views your notes.
+Yes, your patient will likely view these nurse notes, so it's important always to use objective data and avoid biased or judgmental comments.
+All statements should be medically based and supported with relevant evidence.
+This is standard practice and should be done regardless of whether your patient views your notes.

 What is nursing charting, and how is it different?

 Nursing charting is similar to nursing narrative notes in that medical assessment and intervention details are listed.
 However, nursing charting is more specific and is broken down into specific sections.
-It considers less insight and is typically used in large organizations that see a large number of patients or during busy periods.
-Narrative notes are a good way to assess more broadly, with a number of details included for patients with complex health issues.
+It is considered less insightful and is typically used in large organizations that see many patients or during busy periods.
+Narrative notes are a good way to assess more broadly, with several details included for patients with complex health issues.

 Join 10,000+ teams using Carepatron to be more productive